Yellowen/Owrang/docs/user/stock/docs.user.stock.item.md

 	]
 }
 ---
 An Item is your company's product or a service.The term Item is applicable to your core products as well as your raw materials.
 It can be a product or service that you buy/sell from your customers/ suppliers.
-ERPNext allows you to manage all sorts of items like raw-materials, sub-assemblies, finished goods, item variants and service items.
+Owrang allows you to manage all sorts of items like raw-materials, sub-assemblies, finished goods, item variants and service items.

-ERPNext is optimized for itemized management of your sales and purchase.
+Owrang is optimized for itemized management of your sales and purchase.
 If you are in services, you can create an Item for each services that your offer.
-Completing the Item Master is very essential for successful implementation of ERPNext.
+Completing the Item Master is very essential for successful implementation of Owrang.

 ## Item Properties